When You Get a Writing Assignment

 The Role of Writing Assistants:

-- explain how to develop a thesis, engage text, and work through a draft;
+explain how to develop a thesis, engage with texts, and work through a draft